 Fenella is Group Communications Director at Grosvenor, a privately-owned international property group, responsible for brand management, internal and external communications.
 She is a Londoner, educated at Camden School for Girls and then at Oxford, where she read Philosophy, Politics and Economics.
 She managed intellectual property rights in book publishing for six years before moving into professional services marketing in 1984.
 Since then she has worked in-house with architects and other building designers (YRM), lawyers (Lovells) and surveyors (Grosvenor), and in consultancy for a range of corporate clients (Fishburn Hedges).

 Fenella is married to an architect and has a daughter studying illustration.
 She enjoys the arts and is a keen, but not yet accomplished, gardener.
 Her nephew is a pupil at TreeHouse School.

 Emran is the Director of the Social Market Foundation, an independent and impartial think tank.
 Previously he worked in government in senior policy roles.
 He has published work in newspapers and magazines.
-He was recently awarded an OBE for his work on higher education.
-He is a contributing editor of Prospect Magazine.
 His first book, Send In The Idiots (written under the name Kamran Nazeer), was about the lives of adults with autism.
 His first novel, The Banker’s Daughter, is published in paperback in August 2013.

 Fiona Slomovic is the parent of an autistic daughter who attends TreeHouse School.
 For the last ten years she has been an advocate representing parents, carers and children with special educational needs and disabilities for a range of charities.
 She is currently Director of an Independent Advocacy and Mediation Consultancy that works with schools, local authorities, and parents.
 Fiona began her career in banking and was head of yen trading at Nomura International in London.
 She also sits as a Lay Member on a NHS Research Ethics Committee.
 She was educated at James Allen's Girls School and Exeter College, Oxford where she took an MA degree in classics.
 She is married with three children.